 So which is the most likely meaning?

-You can’t tell without empirical testing.
+You can’t tell for sure without empirical testing.
 I would rule out (3).
 It’s pretty much confined to the academics and literati.
 Maybe some people believe it’s (2), ‘a very important race theory.’

 But my guess it’s (1) race theory that’s critical (implied: of White people and their behavior, because that’s the essence of CRT).
 If someone is also aware of (3), then critical also has an academic, scholarly connotation of intellectual rigor, which by the way, it completely lacks.